Self-Esteem Lesson Plan Overview

 - Treat others with the kindness and respect that all unique individuals deserve.

 Self-esteem can’t be taught, but it can be strengthened.
-This lesson could spark difficult feelings for young people who are highly insecure, depressed or otherwise struggling.
-Encourage young people to talk to a trusted friend or adult if they find themselves feeling down about themselves on a regular basis or over a long period of time.
+This self-esteem lesson plan could spark difficult feelings for young people who are highly insecure, depressed or otherwise struggling.
+During these body image activities, encourage young people to talk to a trusted friend or adult if they find themselves feeling down about themselves on a regular basis or over a long period of time.
+Health Powered Kids offers wellness resources for parents that can help them talk to kids about positive body images, and teach important lessons on self-esteem and healthy living.

 Continuing the Conversation

-Hand out the Healthy Families Newsletter in English or Spanish, so that families can continue discussing positive self-esteem and body image at home.
+Hand out the Healthy Families Newsletter in English or Spanish, so that families can continue discussing positive self-esteem and body image with their kids at home.

 Additional Instructor Resources: